Flores Guatemala – 3 days of delight (and Tikal too)

 We walked to the ticket office with the others.
 They were then told they needed sunrise tickets for 2 hours but could use their other ticket all day.
 They also needed to pay for a guide.
 Most of them went back to bed.
 We negotiated a deal with a guide, and I ended up only paying 50 Quetzales for me, and 100 for the entry ticket – nothing for my son.
 The entry ticket was never checked by the way!

 Once in the park, it was hard to see anything, and whilst we had a more informative guide, it was a repeat of the sunset tour.
-We waited in silence to see the sun-rise.
-But the foggy mist was to thick.
+We waited in silence to see the sunrise.
+But the foggy mist was too thick.
 We saw no morning lights.
 But we did hear the forest come alive.
 Slowly one by one howler monkeys started their morning call.
 Soon the forest was in a screaming roar.
 It was so loud and sitting above the trees and listening as it came toward us louder and louder was quite incredible!

 My son and I left the rest up there in the morning low light.
 After a bathroom break, we headed off to the Grand Plaza.
 Here we had the Plaza to ourselves.

 My knee was feeling better and we climbed and had fun exploring it all alone.
 We consulted the map a few times as to how to get back.
-The park is not well signed in places, and can get confusing, and is a large spread out park.
+The park is not well signed in places, and can get confusing, and is a large spread out the park.

 We headed back to the hotel.
 Breakfast at the Jaguar Inn is incredible.
 I think it is the nicest breakfast I have ever had!

 Soon our German friend came back and we sat and talked.
 We both decided that we were glad the mess-up had happened with the tours, as last night was far better than this a.m., but this a.m. had made the whole of Tikal gel together, and our time wandering around I the morning mist was quite special.